Overengineering-squared/Overengineering-squared-RoboCup/README.md

 ### Main Program
 <p align="justify">
-  Our <a href="/robot_v.3/Python/main">main program</a> is written in Python using primarily <a href="https://opencv.org/">OpenCV</a> and <a href="https://numpy.org/doc/1.26/index.html">NumPy</a> for image processing while following the black line.
+  Our <a href="/robot_v.3/Python/main">main program</a> is written in Python using primarily <a href="https://opencv.org/">OpenCV</a> and <a href="https://numpy.org/doc/1.26/index.html">NumPy</a> for the image processing while following the black line.
 Different parts of the program like the communication with one of the Arduino Nanos for archiving sensor measurements via USB serial, are split into different files to use <a href="https://docs.python.org/3/library/multiprocessing.html">Python's multiprocessing</a> to execute them simultaneously and to fully use the available resources.
 Some parts of the image processing are additionally accelerated by the just-in-time compiler <a href="https://numba.pydata.org/">Numba</a>.
 For more information about our image processing, see our <a href="documents/documentation/Engineering Journal.pdf">Engineering Journal</a>, <a href="documents/documentation/Team Description Paper.pdf">TDP</a>, or <a href="documents/documentation/Poster.pdf">Poster</a>.
 </p>

 ### GUI